blackstork-io/fabric/docs/cli.md

 ---
 title: Fabric CLI
 type: docs
-weight: 4
+weight: 20
 ---

 # Fabric CLI

 The command line interface to Fabric is `fabric` CLI tool.
-It supports two sub-commands:
+The core sub-commands are:

+- `install` — installs all required plugins, listed in the [global configuration]({{< ref "language/configs.md#global-configuration" >}}).
-- `fabric data` — executes the data block and prints out prettified JSON to standard output
+- `data` — executes the data block and prints out prettified JSON to standard output.
-- `fabric render` — renders the specified target (a document template) into Markdown and outputs the result to standard output or to a file.
+- `render` — renders the specified target (a document template) and prints out the result to standard output or to a file.

+To get more details, run `fabric --help`:

 ```text
 $ fabric --help